zapnap/resque_mailer/README.md

 a separate worker**.
 This means that you should resist the temptation to pass database-backed objects as parameters in your mailer and instead pass record identifiers.
 Then, in your delivery method, you can look up the record from the id and use it as needed.
+If you'd like, you can write your own serializer to automate such things; see the section on serializers below.

 If you want to set a different default queue name for your mailer, you can change the `default_queue_name` property like so: